This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 We were lucky enough to be seated in the best spot at the stall (pure luck) so we were located right in front of Cho and her legendary chopping skills.
 She was very hospitable and asked us where we were from, also very much appreciated us saying how delicious her food was in our poor Korean (“mashisoyo”).

-The cost of a bowl of knife cut noodles (Gohyang Kalgaksu) from the Netflix Noodle Lady Seoul (Cho Yoonsun) costs 6000 South Korean Won ( 4.30 euros / £3.75 / $4.50) as of December 2022.
+The cost of a bowl of knife cut noodles (Gohyang Kalguksu) from the Netflix Noodle Lady Seoul (Cho Yonsoon) costs 6,000 South Korean Won (4.30 euros / £3.75 / $4.50) as of May 2023.

-A bowl of steamed dumplings and knife-cut noodles combined costs 7000 South Korean Won ( £4.40, $5.35; 5 Euros) as at December 2022.
+A bowl of steamed dumplings and knife-cut noodles combined costs 7,000 South Korean Won ( £4.40, $5.35; 5 Euros) as of May 2023.

 When ordering, you just point at the menu with the quantity of each dish you want and Cho or one of her staff (she has a team of four or five) will take your order.

 At the end, ask to pay (cash only is accepted) and then watch as people dive for your seat as you vacate the stall.
+There are several ATMs / cash machines dotted around the outside of Gwangjang Market.

 Other knife-cut noodle stalls / Gohyang Kalguksu in Gwangjang Market, Seoul

-The Netflix lady’s noodle stall isn’t the only hand-cut noodle stall in Gwangjang Market – there are several noodle and dumpling stalls all within close proximity to Cho Yoonsun’s stall (Gwangjang Market’s stalls are laid out in sections so all the similar restaurants are together).
+The Netflix lady’s noodle stall isn’t the only hand-cut noodle stall in Gwangjang Market – there are several noodle and dumpling stalls all within close proximity to Cho Yonsoon’s stall (Gwangjang Market’s stalls are laid out in sections so all the similar restaurants are together).

 For instance, there is a mung bean pancake alley at Gwangjang Market plus a side alley with just beef tartare / steak american stalls and restaurants.

-Obviously it is hard to say without visiting all the stalls and Netflix Street Food: Asia episode has boosted her popularity to stratospheric proporitions.
 We managed to go to several knife-cut noodle stalls at Gwangjang and Cho’s were definitely the best, but we have had better dumplings (in our own humble opinion).

 It is good to support other Gwangjang Market food traders so if you don’t fancy the queue at the ‘Netflix Noodle stall’, you’ll be equally rewarded in terms of delicious noodle and dumpling soup at other stalls nearby.